The Middle East

 Night bus through the Sinai

 We found a night bus from Eilat that promised to take us to Cairo for about $100 USD.
 The website had good reviews and we’d save money on hotels by sleeping in transit.
 What we didn’t account for was the route through the Sinai was a war zone in active conflict with ISIS.
 Our driver kept his sub-machine gun under his seat as our only precaution.
 Our attempts to sleep were feeble as the sporadic gunfire in the distance kept us alert and the steady vibration of our rickety bus on unpaved roads shook us awake.
 3 hours along the coast of the Gulf of Aqaba, I woke to see our driver stopped at an Egyptian military outpost.
 The guards explained the path ahead had recently seen combat and the path back wasn’t much safer.
-They offered an armored escort of 2 reconnaissance vehicles with a few soldiers to ensure our safe passage to the next outpost.
+They offered an armored escort vehicle with a few soldiers to ensure our safe passage to the next outpost.
 They guided us through the worst of it and we drove the rest of the night periodically stopping at each checkpoint.
 As the sun rose and climbed overhead, we were finally in sight of the Great Pyramids of Giza on the horizon, an oasis to our heavy eyes.

 Good food, good rest